jupyterlab/jupyterlab/CONTRIBUTING.md

 We also have scripts for creating and removing packages in `packages/`, `jlpm run create:package` and `jlpm run remove:package`.
-When creating a package, if it is meant to be included in the core bundle, add the `jupyterlab: { core: true }` metadata to the `package.json`.
+When creating a package, if it is meant to be included in the core bundle, add the `jupyterlab: { coreDependency: true }` metadata to the `package.json`.
+Packages with `extension` or `mimeExtension` metadata are considered to be a core dependency unless they are explicitly marked otherwise.

 ## Testing Changes to External Packages